 On the other hand, you might be more interested in using a VPN on your own Wi-Fi network to access restricted content.
 Perhaps you live in the US and you want to watch BBC iPlayer videos that are only available to UK residents, for example.
 Then, you should focus on VPN providers with UK exit nodes.

-Finally, you might simply prefer to hide your browsing activity from internet service providers (ISPs) and third parties.
+Finally, you might simply prefer to hide your browsing activity from internet service providers (ISPs) to protect you from hackers and third parties.
 While a VPN is by no means a complete solution, the technology can certainly help in this regard.
 Keep an eye out for providers that don’t store any logs and service an extensive customer base, making it harder to single you out.

 Now that you have a better idea of why you might want to use a VPN service, we can explore the key criteria to consider when assessing a provider.